Portkey-AI/portkey-cookbook/examples/Anyscale_Portkey.md

 * **Load Balancing**: Efficiently distribute incoming requests among multiple models.
 * **Semantic Caching**: Reduce costs and latency by intelligently caching results.

-Here's how you can toggle these features with Portkey API using Portkey's Config builder.
+Toggle these features through Portkey's Config builder.
 Head to the **Configs** tab on [Portkey](https://app.portkey.ai) and create a new config.
 We want to enable semantic caching + fallback from Llama2 to Mistral.
 Your config would look like this:

 ```json
 {